 You are here:

-- Reducing emissions from coal fired power plants, requiring companies to cut pollution and conduct mitigation projects that promote energy efficiency and protect clean air for local communities.
-See examples from Wisconsin Power and Light, Dominion Energy and Louisiana Generating.
+- Settlements with companies like Minnesota Power and Wisconsin Electric Power Company are cutting emissions from coal fired power plants.
+Companies must now control pollution and conduct innovative mitigation projects that promote renewable energy development and protect clean air for local communities.

 Progress on our National Enforcement Initiatives: